ALEXANDROV LAB

 Identification of Disease-Associated Human RNA Pathways

-The RNA pathways we are focusing on play critical roles in (a) cancer and (b) genetic diseases that arise from mutations resulting in a premature termination codon.
+We focus on RNA pathways that play critical roles in (a) cancer and (b) genetic diseases that arise from mutations introducing a premature termination codon.

-Among cancer-associated human RNA pathways, we are currently focusing on those regulating levels of the human nuclear long non-coding RNA MALAT1.
+Among cancer-associated human RNA pathways, we focus on regulation of the human nuclear long non-coding RNA Metastasis-Associated Lung Adenocarcinoma Transcript 1 (MALAT1).

 Contact: